-Eton defines Supply staff as, persons supplied to the College by a business, on a long-term basis as a de-facto member of staff.
-Supply staff can perform any function, for any department, not just teaching.
-The checks at Annex One apply to supply staff as they would for direct employees (see above).
-The supply company is required to provide us with written confirmation that the checks have been completed before an individual is allowed to start work.
+Eton defines LTTPCs as, persons supplied to the College by a business, as an employee of that business, performing regulated activity.
+Such individuals are generally expected to work at the College on an ongoing basis.
+LTTPCs can perform any function, for any department.
+The checks at Annex One apply to LTTPCs as they would for direct employees (see above).
+The contracting company is required to provide us with written confirmation that the checks have been completed before an individual is allowed to start work.
 We will also need to see the original DBS certificate and photo ID on arrival.